abdurrahman-uzum/Tetris/README.md

 This by no means is a professional project, neither is intended to be.
 I just got bored.

 # Bugs
-- Occasionally, when tetromino is just touched the ground, if user presses down arrow key at the wrong time, tetrmoni migh go one cell below the bottom border.
+- Occasionally, when tetromino is just touched the ground, if user presses down arrow key at the wrong time, tetrmino migh go one cell below the bottom border.

 # Issues
 - Lots of unnecessary individual texture loading is present, to make it more tidy, related textures should be combined together as a sprite sheet.